IBMStreams/streamsx.documentation/docs/beamrunner/beamrunner-5a-objstor.md

 ## Running the sample application

+These instructions assume that you have already set up and run other samples on the Streaming Analytics service on Bluemix.

-1. Navigate to the samples directory in Streams Runner, and set up environment variables for the runner:
+1. Navigate to the `samples` directory in Streams Runner, and set up environment variables for the runner:

     ```
     $ cd <installdir>/samples